Artie Lange: 2010–2014: Second suicide attempt, radio show, and second book

 On January 2, 2010, Lange attempted suicide for the second time at his home by drinking bleach, slitting his wrists, and stabbing himself in the abdomen nine times with a 13-inch kitchen knife.
 He was found on the floor by his mother who, unbeknownst to him, was outside planning an intervention for him with his sister, two uncles, and comedian Colin Quinn.
 Lange was taken to a hospital for surgery, and was transferred to a psychiatric ward a week later.
 An executive for SiriusXM stated that Lange would be welcomed back onto The Howard Stern Show following his recovery, but Stern later decided against it, thinking it would not aid in his recovery.

 Lange entered a period of depression, spending most of his time at home.
-On September 27, 2010, eight months after the incident, Lange performed his first stand-up routine as a surprise guest at the Comedy Cellar in New York City to a positive reception.
 The death of his friend and fellow comedian Greg Giraldo from a prescription drug overdose two days later sent Lange back into a depression, at a time when he considered a "return to society".
 In April 2011, after showing no signs of improvement, Lange was forced into a detox facility in New Jersey by Quinn and "two huge Irish guys".
 Lange wrote, "It was an abduction, which was exactly what I needed ... they dragged me, literally kicking and screaming".

 After three weeks at the facility, Lange was transferred to Ambrosia Treatment Center in Florida for two and a half months, where he completed the program.
 Bruce Springsteen, one of Lange's favorite artists, contacted him during the process for support.
 Lange has since had "four or five" relapses between painkillers following an injury, alcohol and gambling, and continues to smoke.
 Initially, he denied the incident was a suicide attempt as he felt embarrassed to say it was his second, but while writing about the event and subsequent therapy, he realized, "I need to be honest with myself."